MasterMedo/bible-relationships/README.md

 ```

 ### Real data
 In reality the data is a little more complex.
 Which is a good thing, since we can gather more information out of it.
-Here is an excerpt of the original data.
+Here is an excerpt of the original data:
 ```
 person_relationship_id,person_relationship_sequence,person_id_1,relationship_type,person_id_2,relationship_category,reference_id,relationship_notes
 G-d_1:Adam_1:1,1,G-d_1,Creator,Adam_1,explicit,GEN 2:7,